sanketshiwakoti2/sanketshiwakoti2/README.md

 ---

 ### 🚀 About Me
 I’m a Bachelor of Computer Applications (BCA) student at Mechi Multiple Campus, driven by a deep interest in web development and real-world applications.
-As a Laravel developer, I’ve gained hands-on experience working on diverse projects, primarily for a company where I contribute to developing efficient and creative solutions.
+As a Laravel developer, I’ve gained hands-on experience working on diverse projects, primarily for Astral Techsoft where I contribute to developing efficient and creative solutions.

 ### 💼 Skills & Technologies
 - **Frontend**: HTML, CSS, JavaScript, Tailwind CSS, Bootstrap